atsushifx/template-for-starter/README.md

-# code-of-conduct
+# code of conduct

-This repository is initial template of my projects.
+This repository is template of my project. default LICENSE, Code of Conduct, README is here.